- Should I keep my outdoor wood boiler pump on all Summer?

 1 - Pumps last longer time if they are run continuously.

-Please make sure your furnace has PROPER WATER TREATMENT for the summer months.
-Whether the pump is on or not, you are the only one who can be responsible to protect your investment in your outdoor boiler.
-Read more reasons why you should use water treatment HERE (including "It is like driving a car without oil!")
+Please make sure your outdoor wood stove has PROPER WATER TREATMENT for the summer months.
+Whether the pump is on or not, you are the only one who can be responsible to protect your investment in your outdoor wood burner.
+(Read more reasons why you should use water treatment HERE (including "It is like driving a car without oil!")

 What is that silver button on the front of the pump face?
 You will see on the front of the pump (in the photo above), in the CENTER, there is a round silver button that can be removed with a flat-head screwdriver.
 If the pump is not functioning, you can remove that button to see if the shaft of the pump is spinning.

 As always, let us know if there is anything we can do for you!
-Just call our office at (231) 861-8200 M-F 9am - 8pm, even during the summer!
+Just contact us and call our office at (231) 861-8200 M-F 9am - 8pm, even during the summer!